Future Value Calculator

 |start principal||start balance||interest||end balance||end principal|

-The future value calculator can be used to determine future value, or FV, in financing.
-FV is simply what money is expected to be worth in the future.
+Future value, or FV, is what money is expected to be worth in the future.
 Typically, cash in a savings account or a hold in a bond purchase earns compound interest and so has a different value in the future.

 The Time Value of Money